 1. Choose the Format that Fits Your Learning Style

-AANAC offers multiple formats to provide you with options for your best learning experience.
-If you prefer to read on paper, there are printed manuals you can read, and AANAC takes care of the printing for you.
-You also have the option of learning online in the AANAClassroom with a combined PDF option of the material that you can print on your own.
-Or, you can attend a convenient in-person workshop in a city near you for a more social learning experience with a Master Teacher.
+AAPACN offers multiple formats to provide you with options for your best learning experience.
+If you prefer to read on paper, there are printed manuals you can read, and AAPACN takes care of the printing for you.
+You also have the option of learning online with a combined PDF option of the material that you can print on your own.
+Also, AAPACN offers in-person and virtual workshops.
+You can attend a convenient in-person workshop in a city near you or a virtual workshop from the convenience of your own home for a more social learning experience with a Master Teacher.

 Choosing the right format with your preferred learning style will help you navigate the material easier and boost your quality of learning.

 2. Have a Dedicated Learning Time and Environment

 Before you even get started, make sure to dedicate a block of time where you won’t be interrupted and find an environment conducive to learning.
 Here are a few tips to consider when choosing a study environment:

 - Don’t try to study at work in between tasks.
 There’s too much going on, and you’re less likely to absorb the material.

 - Make sure your space is clear of clutter.
 Having a clean desk and room to work in can often help clear away distractions and boost your mind toward learning.

 - Don’t get distracted by social media.
 (Unless it’s by people cheering you on as you work toward this goal.
 If that’s the case, thank them for their support quickly and get back to studying as soon as you can).

 - Find the atmosphere that works best for you, whether that’s a quiet space or a room full of people or one with music playing.